jenseni-git/jenseni-git/README.md

 - G'day.
 I'm @jenseni-git.
-I'm currently studying a Bachelor of IT at the University of Queensland.
+I'm currently studying a Bachelor of Computer Science at the University of Queensland.
-- I have interests in JavaScript and Java, and am looking to learn C++ in the future.
+- I have particular interests in JavaScript and Java but have also used Python, C, as well as various other frameworks in the past.
+  - In the future, I am looking to learn C++, and extend my knowledge of React and NextJS